openedx/docs.openedx.org/source/educators/migration_wip/10_exercises_tools/open_response_assessments/CreateORAAssignment.rst

     The most effective rubrics for peer grading are written in clear, simple language, have concrete details, and are as specific as possible.
-Many novice learners will find it diffidult to make the types of value judgments required by more holistic rubrics.
+Many novice learners will find it difficult to make the types of value judgments required by more holistic rubrics.